 - There is the (academic supervision) scientific leadership system in which each staff member gives academic support to specified number of students as academic advisor.
-There is a general academic advisor for the faculty and 2 deputies for him. - In the Fall and Spring 2022/2023, lists were done to know that exact the number of students who possessed academic problems (المتعثرين), and they were divided into categories according to the cumulative GPA.
+There is a general academic advisor for the faculty and 1 deputy for him. - In the Fall and Spring 2023/2024, lists were done to know that exact the number of students who possessed academic problems (المتعثرين), and they were divided into categories according to the cumulative GPA.
 The grades and absences of students were also monitored, and the academic supervision urged the students to be regular and raise the grades to prevent failure.
 The students' midterm scores were also counted, and the academic supervision communicated with them to discuss the possibility of raising them.
 Students' results were also reviewed at the end of each semester to determine their progress. - Declared office hour system (2 hours/week/course) for each staff member involved in teaching to answer students' scientific questions. - Follow-up the work of the Committee of international students on a regular basis and stand to solve the problems facing them. - Continuous follow-up of لجنة المقاصات to determine the extent of its work and raising the percentage score for each course as the calculation was on a low percentage.

-- Comparison tables were also made between the four bylaws that operate within the faculty, in order to facilitate the work of الجنة المقاصات. - Studying the petitions received by the college regarding the registration of courses at the beginning of each semester for approval and sending them to the Vice President of the University for admission and registration. - The use of simulation programs has been activated, which is an educational method that simulate reality and give more chances for the students to practice and acquire skills, examples for the used programs (OBSIM, Cal pharmacology MS media, Rat CVS, Mendely, Drug eye, Molecular Operating Environment etc.).
+- Comparison tables were also made between the four bylaws that operate within the faculty, in order to facilitate the work of الجنة المقاصات. - Studying the petitions received by the college regarding the registration of courses at the beginning of each semester for approval and sending them to the Vice President of the University for admission and registration. - 107 courses were reopened for the students to finish their remaining credit hours for graduation. - The use of simulation programs has been activated, which is an educational method that simulate reality and give more chances for the students to practice and acquire skills, examples for the used programs (OBSIM, Cal pharmacology MS media, Rat CVS, Mendely, Drug eye, Molecular Operating Environment etc.).